Gaming laptops are an expensive investment, so you want to make sure you get the most out of them for as long as possible.

 Windows operating system is used by the majority of gamers.
 If your gaming laptop is up to date, you’ll most likely have Windows 10 installed.

-Microsoft releases feature upgrades every six months, even if you have the most recent operating system (completely new operating system).
+Microsoft releases feature upgrades every six months, even if you have the most recent operating system (a completely new operating system).

 So, if you don’t upgrade on a regular basis, your OS version will most likely be obsolete in a year or two.